Sitting with our pain is such a simple act and yet it can be one of the hardest things to do.

 To an unhealed inner child, the only way it knows how to soothe itself is to act in accordance with the patterns that were imprinted by the family of origin, but usually those are precisely the patterns that are causing the pain.
 This keeps us trapped in a loop.
 The answer is to cultivate the skill of mothering and soothing our inner child while we make new choices that better reflect our true desires and needs.
 This inner bond is what helps us to effectively separate from family and cultural patterns that cause suffering.

-For most of us, growing up involved a series of self-betrayals in which we had no choice but to create an inner split in order to survive.
+For many of us, growing up involved a series of self-betrayals in which we had no choice but to create an inner split in order to survive.
 The split usually involves some form of numbing our feelings and rejecting ourselves in order to be accepted by our families.
-Healing involves the recovery of our ability to fully our feelings and thus, to feel and express the truth of who we are without shame.
+Healing involves the recovery of our ability to fully feel our feelings and thus, to feel and express the truth of who we are without shame.

 While we are surrounded with messages to avoid our pain, both externally in the culture and internally through early coping mechanisms, it is through being present with our own pain and allowing our feelings to flow that healing really happens.